buildpacks/docs/content/docs/_index.md

 ### Meetings

 Feel free to look through the archive of previous community meetings on [YouTube](https://www.youtube.com/%40buildpacks).
-If you would like to attend a Working Group meeting, check out our [community](/community/) page.
+If you would like to attend a Working Group meeting, check out the [community](/community/) page.

 ---